 First things first: I must work in sections.
 It keeps me organized, and it keeps me from being overwhelmed.

 Secondly, I discovered it was better to work on my most fragile areas first.
 I’m much gentler and more patient at the start of a session than when I’ve been at it for an hour and just want to be done.
 I do my least tangly textures last because they won’t break as easily if I get tired and speed it up a little.

 Much, much later I got the mechanical motions down–how I hold my hands to be gentle yet thorough in removing shed hairs, how to flatten and separate strands between my fingertips, and how to incorporate the harp method.

 Later still, I found Urban Bush Babes and gave up going over the ends first in favor of starting from the roots.
 I then traded in raking for criss-cross parting, going horizontally followed by vertically.
+(TheChicNatural demonstrates a similar technique.)
 Once the grid is complete, I move on to the next section.

 Finger detangling does not come naturally.
 It takes practice, a lot of diligence, and quite a bit of mental cursing.
 But getting mad at my hair was not an option, and I am stubborn when it comes to mastering a new skill.

 How about you all?
 Are you still working on your detangling skills?
 How long did it take you to get the hang of it?
 Share in the comments.
-For even more detangling tips, check out my Dear Newly Natural Me letter, “Let It (Combs) Go”.
+For even more detangling tips, check out my Dear Newly Natural series.